Why Wandering Is a Serious Risk for Kids With Autism, Especially in Summer

 5 Tips for Navigating Autism Treatment for Your Multilingual Child

 Language development is a critical component of the day-to-day lives of young children.
-It is used within a variety of contexts, including playing with peers, building relationships, functionally communicating needs, etc. As such, there is a heavy emphasis on language and communication built into most applied behavior analytic (ABA) programs.
+It is used within a variety of contexts, including playing with peers, building relationships, functionally communicating needs, etc. As such, there is a heavy emphasis on language and communication built into most applied behavior analysis (ABA) programs.
 Because such a heavy emphasis is placed on language, it is important that practitioners are mindful of the specific language or languages that are incorporated in the therapeutic setting.
-In order for ABA programs to be socially significant, services should represent and accommodate for the dominant language of the family.
-By doing so, children and their families will experience a variety of benefits.
+The Association for Science in Autism Treatment recommends supporting bilingualism for children with autism by encouraging family-centered, culturally sensitive language choices.

 By promoting the use of the family’s native language, children have an increased likelihood of communication opportunities with their immediate and extended families, friends, and community.
 In addition to having more opportunities to communicate, the quality of the interactions will be more meaningful as caregivers are more likely to effectively express their own emotions, hold their child’s attention, and more thoroughly discuss topics of interest when using their native language (Zhou, et al., 2019).
 There are also benefits to multilingualism outside of the familial unit.
 Research has shown that children who are raised in multilingual homes tend to demonstrate higher perspective talking skills than children who do not (Zhou, et al., 2019).
-Despite all of the benefits to speaking one’s native language, families often face a number of barriers, especially when seeking out autism-related services.
+Despite all of the benefi ts to speaking one’s native language, families often face a number of barriers, especially when seeking out autism-related services.

 While we live in a culturally diverse country, English remains the dominant language in most regions of the U.S. When children turn on the TV, chances are the shows they watch are in English.
 When they go to school, they will receive a primarily English education and their peers will speak primarily English.
 Autistic individuals who receive behavior analytic treatment in the U.S. are likely receiving those services in English.
 Despite all of these barriers, there are ways for parents and caregivers to advocate for their bilingual children and family.